How to Avoid California Probate

 Who Decides in the Absence of a Will or Trust?

-Since this happens fairly often, state laws outline probate codes.
-These codes regulate wills and other estate planning documents, as well as laws that dictate what happens to a person’s possessions after they pass away without a will.
+Since this happens fairly often, state laws outline various probate codes.
+The probate code – PROB regulates wills and other estate planning documents, as well as laws that dictate what happens to a person’s possessions after they pass away without a will.

 Here are some decisions that need to be made upon death in California: